-'The School' refers to Rugby School and Bilton Grange either collectively or separately.
+'The School' refers to all establishments under the Rugby School Group either collectively or separately.

-For the purposes of this policy, 'staff' or 'staff member' refers to anyone working at the School under a contract for employment or services or otherwise than under a contract, governors and other workers, including casual staff, agency staff, work placement students and independent contractors and consultants.
-Volunteers may also fall under the definition as used in this policy.

-1.2 The School is committed to conducting its business with honesty and integrity, and we expect all staff to maintain high standards in accordance with the Code of Conduct.
-All organisations face the risk of things going wrong from time to time, or of unknowingly harbouring illegal or unethical conduct.
+- 1.2 For the purposes of this policy, 'staff' or 'staff member' refers to anyone working at the School under a contract for employment or services or otherwise than under a contract, governors and other workers, including casual staff, agency staff, work placement students and independent contractors and consultants.
+Volunteers may also fall under the definition as used in this policy. - 1.3 The School is committed to conducting its business with honesty and integrity, and we expect all staff to maintain high standards in accordance with the Code of Conduct.
+Allorganisations face the risk of things going wrong from time to time, or of unknowingly harbouring illegal or unethical conduct.
 A culture of openness and accountability is essential in order to prevent such situations occurring and to address them when they do occur.
 This policy and procedure is designed to deal with disclosure of information by a staff member, which relates to some danger, bribery, corruption, fraud or other unlawful or unethical conduct in the workplace.
-Employment legislation governs the making of disclosures concerning workplace activities and is intended to protect staff members who blow the whistle on bad practice from being subjected to any detriment or from being unfairly dismissed as a result.
+Employment legislation governs the making of disclosures concerning workplace activities and is intended to protect staff members who blow the whistle on bad practice from being subjected to any detrimentor from being unfairly dismissed as a result.